asaikali/effective-spring-on-kubernetes/run/k8s-probes/README.md

 **Readiness Probe**

-A failing readiness probe causes k8s to stop sending requests to the app container.
+A failing readiness probe causes k8s to stop sending requests to the app container. readiness definition from the Spring Boot [docs](https://docs.spring.io/spring-boot/docs/2.4.0-RC1/reference/htmlsingle/#boot-features-application-availability)

+> The “Readiness” state of an application tells whether the application is ready to handle traffic.
+A failing “Readiness” state tells the platform that it should not route traffic to the application
+>for now.
+This typically happens during startup, while CommandLineRunner and ApplicationRunner
+>components are being processed, or at any time if the application decides that it’s too busy for
+>additional traffic.

+> An application is considered ready as soon as application and command-line runners have been
+>called, see Spring Boot application lifecycle and related Application Events.

 * using a web browser or curl go to `http://127.0.0.1:8080/actuator/health/readiness` it should report up, this is dedicated readiness probe.